Where to drink when you're not drinking

 This alcohol-free haunt is a great space to enjoy a drink with friends, family or work colleagues and pours all its profits into alcohol and drug recovery charity, Double Impact.

 The family-friendly dry bar is ideal for anyone with a sweet tooth and has a range of weird and wonderful vintage tonics and cordials.

-LGBT+ alcohol-free venues
+LGBTQ+ alcohol-free venues

 Don’t forget the benefits

 Just a few small changes to the way you approach alcohol could have a big impact on how you look and feel.
 Keeping to the low risk drinking guidelines of no more than 14 units a week with several drink free days spread across three or more days, and no bingeing, will help you avoid a sore head, and all those other common hangover symptoms.

 Cutting back has several benefits, from brighter moods to helping you sleep better.
 Reducing your alcohol intake is also great news for your long-term health, lowering the risks of alcohol-related cancers, diabetes, and heart disease.
 It puts less pressure on your liver too.

 If you want to find out more about your drinking, try the Drinking Check.
 Or, download the free MyDrinkaware app which lets you pick drink-free days and sends you tips and reminders to help you keep track of your goals.

 And remember, many regular pubs and bars now offer some great alcohol-free options so if you're unsure just ask the bar staff, or grab a menu.